-We divide the method based on the type of cuts.
-This is a complete cutting guide to cut the tile.
+We divide the method based on cuts and places like cut wall tiles and floor tiles.
+It is a complete cutting guide to cutting the tile.

 Straight Cut a ceramic tile: This is an easy method to cut straight cut ceramic tile.
 Use this method to cut a few tiles.

 You will need those tools

 Step 1: Measure and Mark the tile: Mark your ceramic tile with a square and pencil.
 Square is a special ruler.
 This method is for cutting a few tiles.
 Mark the tile gently with a pencil.

 Step 2: Place the tile: Set the tile down on a plain, sturdy surface and reposition the square.
 A work table or plywood would work the best for this method.

 Move the square off to the side so that It goes right, next to the marked line.
 It will allow cutting along the marked line without cutting into the square.